-Alex is an intellectual property disputes lawyer with twelve years’ experience and a track record of obtaining successful outcomes for clients.
+Alex is an intellectual property disputes lawyer with thirteen years’ experience and a track record of obtaining successful outcomes for clients.
 He specialises in advising pharmaceutical companies on patent litigation and related matters and has a technical background in genetics.

 Alex’s career to date has been split between the UK and Australia, and he is qualified as a solicitor of England and Wales.
 He has previously worked for the top-tier IP law practices Bristows and Powell Gilbert in London and Allens in Melbourne.
 Alex has also served as IP Counsel at United Technologies.
 There, he supervised the drafting and prosecution of patent applications, giving him a broader perspective on patent matters.
 Alex joined Pearce IP from Jones Day.

 Before pursuing a career in law, Alex spent two years performing laboratory research in the biotechnology sector.

 Australian Law Awards (Lawyers Weekly)